 - Accumulated Energy

 A recent change has enabled the Progression Chart to either show data as Stress or as Strain.
 In most cases these will be very similar, however it is possible for strain and stress to look different during training, where you may be looking to apply more strain on your fitness to improve the efficiency of the time you spend training.

 Resetting Your Progression

-If you wish to start everything all over again, you can use the Recalculate Fitness Progression feature at the bottom of your My Fitness – Advanced tab.
+If you wish to start everything all over again, you can use the Recalculate Fitness Progression feature in Account Settings / Profile tab.
 This button will unlock all activities and use your current fitness signature to analyse your very first activity and perform a complete trickle-down process from there.
 Use this feature if you wish to have Xert analyse your activities again.
 This feature can be convenient to use if, for example, there is upgrade to the Xert algorithm that you wish to have applied to all your activities.
 This can often lead to improved overall progression identification and fitness signature results.